-FIGURE 3 MEDIAN ODDS RATIOS, RELATIONSHIP BETWEEN INTERMEDIATE OUTCOME AND MODERN CONTRACEPTIVE USE
+FIGURE 3 MEDIAN ODDS RATIOS, RELATIONSHIP BETWEEN INTERMEDIATE OUTCOME AND MODERN CONTRACEPTIVE USE use-whether or not an SBC intervention influenced the intermediate outcomes.

 Note: width of line shows magnitude of OR on a log scale

 Via the direct link, SBC interventions have a positive impact on modern contraceptive use.
 Drawing on 69 studies that measured the direct link between SBC interventions and modern contraceptive use, we also found a positive impact for all four intervention types.
 The relationship was strongest for IPC, followed by packages, and mass media (Figure 4).